100 Years of racetrack legends: 1927 - 1936

 Purchase Price — 160gns

-Arriving in Sydney, wart covered and in poor condition after a rough crossing of the Tasman, Davis declined to be involved.
-Telford, unfazed, arranged to lease the horse for three years.
-Phar Lap's early races at two were remarkably unpromising, but after four starts he eventually won at Rosehill.
-Another three starts at three were not encouraging, but after placings in the AJC Warwick Stakes (L) and AJC Chelmsford Stakes (G2) he reeled off four wins in succession: STC Rosehill Guineas (G1), AJC Derby (G1), AJC Craven Plate (L) and VRC Derby (G1), ending the spring with a third in the 1929 VRC Melbourne Cup (G1) behind Nightmarch.
+His early races at two were remarkably unpromising but after four starts he eventually won at Rosehill.
+Another three starts at three were not encouraging but after two blacktype placings he reeled off four wins in succession: the STC Rosehill Guineas (Gr.1), AJC Derby (Gr.1), AJC Craven Plate (L) and VRC Derby (Gr.1) ending the spring with a third in the 1929 VRC Melbourne Cup (Gr.1) behind Nightmarch.
 The rampage continued in the autumn with a further nine wins.

-His 4YO career was equally sublime, with a sequence of 14 wins, including the MVRC WS Cox Plate (G1), the VRC Melbourne Stakes (L) despite a failed shooting attempt, and a dominant win in the 1930 Melbourne Cup (G1), carrying 9st12lb (62.5kg).
-As a spring 5YO, Phar Lap continued to dominate the scene under the joint ownership of Davis and Telford.
-Phar Lap recorded another eight wins in succession with his final Australian start in the 1931 Melbourne Cup.
-Lumbered with 10st 10lbs (68kg), he finished a gallant eighth.
+His 4YO career was equally sublime, with a sequence of 14 wins including the MVRC WS Cox Plate (Gr.1), the VRC Melbourne Stakes (L), despite the failed shooting attempt, and a dominant win in the 1930 Melbourne Cup (Gr.1) carrying 9st12lb (62.5kg).

 1929: VEILMOND (LOT 37)